-Well, luckily for you there are some amazing ways to speed up the process and you can move on to the next step in your process in no time!
+Luckily for you, there are some amazing ways to speed up the process, and you can move on to the next step in your process in no time!

 How to Make Spray Paint Dry Faster?

-Depending on what you are spray painting on the drying time will differ.
-See our drying chart for estimated drying times depending on your material of the object.
+The drying time will differ depending on what you are spray painting.
+See our drying chart for estimated drying times depending on the object’s material.

-With glass and cardboard, you don’t have to wait that long for the paint to dry.
-Unlike rubber, glass, and plastic, where you have to wait hours to move onto the next step of your DIY.
+With glass and cardboard, you don’t have to wait long for the paint to dry, unlike rubber, glass, and plastic, where you have to wait hours to move on to the next step of your DIY.

 We have put together some of the best ways to encourage the paint to dry faster, so you can reduce your waiting time significantly!

-In this blog you will get top tips and insider secrets like using furniture polish or changing your environment and you will get fast-drying results!
+In this blog, you will get top tips and insider secrets like using furniture polish or changing your environment and fast-drying results!